Doomsday: Odd Months

 Example: what is this year's Labour Day, the first Monday of September?

-Answer: Doomsday 2013 is Thursday.
-September (9th month) 5th is Thursday.
-Going backwards from Thursday the 5th, the previous Monday is 3 days earlier.
-This is obviously the first Monday in September, since 7 days previous to that is in August.
-So Labour Day this year, the first Monday of September, is September 2nd.
+Answer: Doomsday 2014 is Friday.
+September (9th month) 5th is Friday.
+Going backwards from Friday the 5th, the previous Monday is 4 days earlier, Monday the 1st.
+So Labour Day this year, the first Monday of September, is September 1st.

 Doomsday, the last day of February, is often also called the "0th" of March.
 You might have to think about that for a moment, until you realize that the next day is the 1st of March.
 So if the "0th" of March is Doomsday, then the 7th of March, exactly one week after the last day of February, no matter whether it's the 28th or 29th, is also Doomsday.